SiderProgrammer/CircleRisk-game/README.md

 Server is hosted on Heroku
 The game has also AdMob intergration.

-I learned a lot from developing this game.

 Folders should have a different structure.
 Some files should have different names.
 There is a lot of spaghetti code.
 I see many other mistakes that could be corrected like : code repetition, bad functions names and so on.